 - From the dropdown list displayed, choose the option Upload files.

-- In File Explorer (Windows 10) or Finder (Apple Mac), drag-and-drop your 📁 exercises sub-folder to upload it to your repository on GitHub.
+- In File Explorer (Windows 10) or Finder (Apple Mac), drag-and-drop the index.html file from your portfolio/van-gogh to upload it to the portfolio/van-gogh folder within your repository on GitHub.

 - Scroll down to the bottom of the GitHub screen, and accept or edit the short message (Add files via upload) in the Commit changes box.